Non-vanishing and One Level Density for Dirichlet $L$-functions Along Short Averages: Introduction

 In this paper, we investigate the classical problem of non-vanishing for primitive Dirichlet \(L\)-functions.
 It is widely conjectured that no such \(L\)-function \(L(s, \chi)\) vanishes at the central point.
 One may refer to Chowla \cite{C1965} for a variant of this conjecture pertaining to quadratic Dirichlet characters.
 Balasubramanian and Murty \cite{BM1992} showed unconditionally that a positive proportion of the family of $L$-functions associated to primitive characters modulo \(q\) do not vanish at the central point.
 Iwaniec and Sarnak \cite{IS1999} established that at least one third of the \(L\)-functions in this family do not vanish at the central point.
-Michel and VanderKam \cite{MV2000} achieved the same proportion of non-vanishing by introducing a new mollifier.
-Bui \cite{B2012} improved this to 34.11\%, which currently is the best known proportion for a non-prime moduli $q$.
+Michel and VanderKam \cite{MV2000} achieved the same proportion of non-vanishing by introducing a new twisted mollifier.
+Bui \cite{B2012} improved this to 34.11\%, and this was subsequently raised to $\tfrac{7}{19}$ by Qin and Wu \cite{qin2025nonvanishingdirichletlfunctionscentral}, which is currently the best known result for non-prime moduli $q$.
 For prime moduli, the works of Khan and Ngo \cite{KN2016}, and Khan, Milićević and Ngo \cite{KMN2022} show that the non-vanishing proportion can be improved to $\frac{5}{13}$.
 Considering the family of quadratic Dirichlet characters, Soundararajan \cite{KS2000} showed that at least $\frac{7}{8}$ of these \(L\)-functions do not vanish at \(s = \frac{1}{2}\).
 More recently, Baluyot and Pratt \cite{BP2022} considered the case of quadratic Dirichlet characters with prime moduli and established that more than nine percent of the central values of these $L$-functions are non-zero.